elmastudio/aino-blocks/readme.txt

 = What are the requirements to use the AinoBlocks blocks plugin? =

 You only need to have the latest version of WordPress on your website, to begin with.
-We also recommend installing and activating the Gutenberg plugin.
+We do not recommend to use the Gutenberg plugin or WooCommerce blocks plugin on your live websites.

 = What WordPress themes work with AinoBlocks blocks? = Any Gutenberg-ready WordPress theme will work with the AinoBlocks plugin.
 Since we created the free FSE block [Aino theme](https://wordpress.org/themes/aino/) specifically to work in combination with our block collection we recommend you to use our Aino theme with AinoBlocks.